 - If it was reported as late, try to see if the bank will be willing to forgive you.

-- Be extra careful that from now on you should never be late on a payment again, because a second late payment will be much worse than the first.
+- Be extra careful from now on to never be late on a payment again, because a second late payment will be much worse than the first.